Looking for a well-designed desktop RSS reader for your Linux desktop? Check out NewsFlash.

 - Responsive UI

-Elephant time.
-NewsFlash (like other apps of its kind) offers a built-in scraper to ‘fetch’ the content of blog posts so that you can read them in-app, without needing to use a browser.
-This is convenient, but it has a small cost.
+Elephant-in-the-room time: NewsFlash (like other apps of its kind) offers a built-in scraper to ‘fetch’ the content of blog posts so that you can read them in-app, without needing to use a browser.
+This is convenient but has a catch.

-Reading this site (though this may be true of others) means you won’t see in-article ‘elements’ such as info boxes, review boxes, image comparisons, image galleries, in-post callouts, themed buttons, one-line article summaries, pull quotes, hero images, slideshows, or that image comparison slider I’m fond of using lately.
+Reading this site (though this is true of others) means you won’t see in-article ‘elements’ such as info boxes, review boxes, image comparisons, image galleries, in-post callouts, themed buttons, one-line article summaries, pull quotes, hero images, slideshows, or other supplementary info.

 Install NewsFlash on Ubuntu